Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

 Menopause can take a toll on your mental and physical health.
-Brain fog (fuzzy head), forgetfulness (losing things and then finding them in weird places) and concentration issues are all common symptoms during the transition into menopause.
+Brain fog (fuzzy head), forgetfulness (losing things and then finding them in weird places) and concentration issues are all common symptoms during menopause.
 There is a relationship between cognitive problems and the decrease in sex hormones.

 The hormones oestrogen and testosterone play an important role in communication in the brain.
 When these hormones begin to fluctuate and fall around menopause, communication in the brain may be less smooth.
 Declining oestrogen levels can lead to brain fog and make you more forgetful.
 Low testosterone in particular can cause poor concentration.